AIDS Bhedbhav Virodhi Andolan: Less Than Gay

-In late 1991, ABVA came out with a report titled "Less Than Gay: A Citizens' Report on the Status of Homosexuality in India" which was the first document to publicly demand queer rights in India.
+In late 1991, ABVA came out with a report titled "Less Than Gay: A Citizens' Report on the Status of Homosexuality in India" which was the first document to publicly demand queer rights in India including same-sex marriage.

-The report is an interesting breakthrough and should be regarded with respect as it provided the first resource on homosexuality in India.
+The report was an interesting breakthrough and is regarded with respect as it provided the first resource on homosexuality in India.

+In 2022, ABVA released the 2nd edition of the report, detailing their struggle since 1988-89 for the full repeal of Section 377.